bj0909/mbrdt/README.md

 status](https://travis-ci.com/bj0909/mbrdt.svg?branch=master)](https://travis-ci.com/bj0909/mbrdt)
 <!-- badges: end -->

-The goal of mbrdt is to provide tools for designing multistage binomial reliability demonstration tests (MRDTs).
-It allows researchers and practitioners to simulate and optimize the costs of MBRDT designs, considering the multi-stage acceptance uncertainties and the potential subsequent costs of RDT, such as reliability growth costs and warranty service costs.
+The goal of `mbrdt` is to provide tools for designing multistage binomial reliability demonstration tests (MRDTs).
+The package implements the methodology developed in the paper *Optimal Test Design for Reliability Demonstration Under Multi-Stage Acceptance Uncertainties*.
+It allows researchers and practitioners to simulate and optimize the costs of MBRDT designs while accounting for multi-stage acceptance uncertainty, reliability growth costs, and warranty service costs.

 The maintained package is self-contained: no external historical dataset